Competitive prices for top quality

 A wide range for cut flower production, but also suitable as a border plant.
 Annual.
 Available in many colors.

 Zinnias are loved for their long, sturdy stems, vibrant colors, and long vase life.
-They're also very productive: the more you cut, the more the plants bloom.
+Additionally, they are very prolific: the more you cut, the more the plants bloom.

 Zinnias bloom from summer until the first frost, provided you regularly cut back flowers or remove dead flowers.